-Budapest’s buildings and statues will repeatedly put you in a daydream.
+The buildings and statues of Budapest will repeatedly put you in a daydream.

 Since I was lucky enough to spend a few days in Budapest last week, I thought it would be fun to share a selection of my citytrip highlights.
 Feel free to add your own tips in the comments!